 California is the most populous state in the nation, and according to the Public Policy Institute of California, it's expected to surge to a record 50 million residents by 2050.
 With population growth, there comes a need for new schools, and thus, new teachers.
-For that reason, California teaching credentials will likely be in higher demand in the future than they are now.
+For that reason, California teaching credentials may be in higher demand in the future than they are now.
 In fact, data from Projections Central shows that most teacher positions in California have a higher growth rate than the nationwide growth for those positions, from 2014 to 2024.

 Prerequisites and Tests for California Teachers

+This career comes with a lot of responsibility and impacts many lives, so there are a number of requirements that must be met before entering the field.
 According to the California Commission on Teacher Credentialing, the process can vary based on what level of the teaching profession one wants to join.
 There are also varying requirements for public versus private schools.

 - Earn a multiple subject teaching credential